 (b) it has mechanical or electrical stops to ensure that the beam is directed only towards barriers for which useful beam shielding has been provided.

 [Schedule XVI inserted in Gazette 4 Mar 1994 p.
-837-41; (Correction in Gazette 11 Mar 1994 p.
+837-41; (correction in Gazette 11 Mar 1994 p.
 960); amended in Gazette 22 Jul 1997 p.
 3825.]

 Notes

-1 This is a compilation of the Radiation Safety (General) Regulations 1983 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 19 December 2008 of the Radiation Safety (General) Regulations 1983 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table